Mantasoa: The legacy of Jean Laborde, tourist site, and retreat - Guide Madagascar - Détours Madagascar

-Mantasoa is a place of leisure located about 70 km from Antananarivo.
+Mantasoa is a charming getaway located about 70 km from Antananarivo.
 This weekend destination is ideal for relaxation and rest.
-Calm and serenity reign in this locality which bears witness to Madagascar’s first real industrialization period.
-It is currently an open-air museum composed of an artificial lake, Jean Laborde’s wooden house and tomb, the old buildings and ovens, etc.
+Tranquility and serenity reign in this area, which reflects the era of Madagascar’s first true industrialization.
+Today, it serves as an open-air museum featuring an artificial lake, the wooden house and tomb of Jean Laborde (the designer), former buildings and kilns, and more.

 Construction of an industrial center

-When thinking of Mantasoa, you immediately have the lake in mind.
-It all started with the construction of an industrial city where guns, cannons and balls, lightning rods, bricks, pottery, glass and porcelain objects, soap and candles, jewelry and sealing wax, paper, fabrics, leather, artificial flowers, musical instruments and liqueurs were manufactured.
+When thinking of Mantasoa, the lake is the first thing that comes to mind.
+It all began with the construction of an industrial town where firearms, cannons, and cannonballs, lightning rods, bricks, pottery, glass and porcelain items, soap and candles, jewelry and sealing wax, paper, textiles, leather goods, artificial flowers, musical instruments, and liquors were produced.

-When Queen Ranavalona I wanted to industrialize the country independently, without the help of any European country, she gave Jean Laborde free rein.
-In 1837, he imagined a city that he had drawn with his hands on marshy ground surrounded by partially forested hills and dotted with gneiss.
-The site has been cleared in order to install sewer lines, raise dikes, build stone buildings and several ovens for carburizing, pottery, lime and ironwork.
-The construction of the blast furnace (called “afo mahery”) was completed in 1841.
+When Queen Ranavalona I sought to industrialize the country independently, without European assistance, she entrusted Jean Laborde with the task.
+In 1837, Laborde designed and planned a town by hand on marshy land surrounded by partially wooded hills dotted with gneiss.
+The site was cleared to dig canals, build stone structures, and construct multiple kilns for cementation, pottery, lime, and ironwork.
+The blast furnace (named “afo mahery”) was completed in 1841.

-The swamps have been transformed into artificial lakes to create a reservoir, to regulate the course of the Ikopa River and to protect the Betsimitatatra plain and its rice fields from flooding.
-A channel was used to distribute hydraulic energy for machines and furnaces.
-In this city that Jean Laborde calls “Soatsimanampiovana” or unchanging beauty, the activities also include silkworm breeding, powder magazines and shops.
-A zoo with African antelopes has even been set up there for the queen’s entertainment.
+The marshlands were transformed into artificial lakes to serve as water reservoirs, regulate the Ikopa River’s flow, and protect the Betsimitatatra plain and its rice fields from flooding.
+A canal was built to distribute hydraulic energy to power machines and kilns.
+In this town, named “Soatsimanampiovana” (meaning “unchanging beauty”) by Jean Laborde, activities included silk farming, powder magazines, and warehouses.
+A zoo featuring African antelopes was even established to entertain the queen.

-The workers and supervisors lived in red rooftop huts.
-The officers and the Prime Minister regularly stayed there in pleasure houses.
-Of course, the queen had her own residence there, with a swimming pool whose water was constantly renewed.
-That house was dominated by a throne from the top of which she liked to observe the workers at work and listen to the noise of factories, water wheels and reamers.
-Jean Laborde also built his house and tomb there in accordance with Malagasy custom.
+Workers and supervisors lived in homes with red roofs, while officers and the Prime Minister often stayed in leisure houses.
+Naturally, the queen had her own residence equipped with a swimming pool where water was constantly refreshed.
+This house featured a throne from which she enjoyed watching workers at their tasks and listening to the hum of factories, waterwheels, and drill presses.
+Laborde also built his own house and tomb there, adhering to Malagasy customs.

-The activities of the Mantasoa industrial complex ceased when Jean Laborde went into exile in Reunion Island in 1855.
-Everything was abandoned until the colonial period when the water wheels started to turn again, the machine tools reused and the electric motors restarted.
-The old buildings have been converted into a military post and a regional school.
-The site had become a park where people could discover the past glory of this industry, Jean Laborde’s wooden house and tomb.
-The dam is still used to irrigate 6,000 ha of rice fields, containing up to 125 million m³ of water.
+The industrial activities at Mantasoa ceased when Jean Laborde was exiled to La Réunion in 1855.
+The site was left abandoned until the colonial era, when the waterwheels resumed spinning, machine tools were reused, and electric motors restarted.
+Former buildings were repurposed as a military post and a regional school.
+The site became a park showcasing the past glory of this industry, Laborde’s wooden house, and his tomb.
+The dam still irrigates 6,000 hectares of rice fields, holding up to 125 million cubic meters of water.

-Through our travel agency in Madagascar, you can enjoy the lake, which allows today a wide range of water sports activities, such as sightseeing, water skiing, pedal-boating, fishing, etc. A sturgeon farm has recently been installed there.
-The shores of the lake are dotted with charming hotels offering quiet stays, away from the capital’s turmoil.
-These establishments also offer different activities like hiking, cycling, quad biking and horseback riding in the surrounding area.
-A forest of eucalyptus trees perched at an altitude of 1,500 meters plunges visitors into a magical world.
-Crocodiles, turtles, snakes, chameleons, sifaka (lemurs) and butterflies add more fun to your visit!
+With your travel agency in Madagascar, you can enjoy the lake, which now hosts various water activities, including boat rides, water skiing, pedal boats, and fishing.
+A sturgeon farm was recently established here.
+The lake’s shores are dotted with charming hotels offering peaceful stays away from the stress of the capital.
+These establishments also organize hiking, biking, quad biking, and horseback riding in the surrounding areas.
+A eucalyptus forest perched at an altitude of 1,500 meters immerses visitors in a magical world.
+Crocodiles, turtles, snakes, chameleons, sifaka (lemurs), and butterflies make the walk even more enchanting!

 4 photos